 Brokers refer borrowers to lenders who handle the full loan lifecycle professionally — a disorganized default process ends referral relationships quietly but permanently.

-- Brokers in a +25.3% volume growth market have alternatives — lenders with professional default workflows retain preferred status
+• In a market with 25.3% volume growth among top lenders in 2024, brokers have alternatives — lenders with professional default workflows retain preferred status

 Verdict: Referral damage is a lagging cost — it shows up in origination numbers six to twelve months after the default that caused it.